 Performance-wise, PCs are still very cost-effective.
-Upgrading the graphics card, RAM, or hard disk space is still much cheaper than buying a new PC altogether.
-This makes it truly easy for anyone to customize their PC without worrying about maxing out their credit cards.
+Upgrading the graphics card, RAM, or hard disk space is much cheaper than buying a new PC.
+This makes it easy for anyone to customize their PC without worrying about maxing out their credit cards.
 Another advantage is that businesses running multiple PCs will have a much easier time finding replacement parts or upgrading components because it’s so widely available at a meager cost—the Haze.

-As far as the operating system goes, Vista is the latest introduction from Microsoft, although Windows XP is currently the more stable version.
-According to Gartner, XP will be installed on more than 77 percent of PCs worldwide by the end of 2007, while Vista might crawl to just about 12 percent.
-This suggests that ifyou’ree planning to get a PC; buying one with Windows XP installed is still the preferred choice over the latest Vista.
+Regarding the operating system, Vista is the latest introduction from Microsoft, although Windows XP is currently the more stable version.
+According to Gartner, XP will be installed on over 77 percent of PCs worldwide by the end of 2007, while Vista might crawl to just about 12 percent.
+This suggests that ifyou’ree planning to get a PC, buying one with Windows XP installed is still the preferred choice over the latest Vista.